Addiction: Transtheoretical model (stages of change model)

 Addiction causes an "astoundingly high financial and human toll" on individuals and society as a whole.
 In the United States, the total economic cost to society is greater than that of all types of diabetes and all cancers combined.
 These costs arise from the direct adverse effects of drugs and associated healthcare costs (e.g., emergency medical services and outpatient and inpatient care), long-term complications (e.g., lung cancer from smoking tobacco products, liver cirrhosis and dementia from chronic alcohol consumption, and meth mouth from methamphetamine use), the loss of productivity and associated welfare costs, fatal and non-fatal accidents (e.g., traffic collisions), suicides, homicides, and incarceration, among others.
-The US National Institute on Drug Abuse has found that overdose deaths in the US have almost tripled among male and females from 2002 to 2017, with 72,306 overdose deaths reported in 2017 in the US.
-2020 marked the year with highest number of overdose deaths over a 12-month period, with 81,000 overdose deaths, exceeding the records set in 2017.
+The US National Institute on Drug Abuse has found that overdose deaths in the US have almost tripled among males and females from 2002 to 2017, with 72,306 overdose deaths reported in 2017 in the US.
+2020 marked the year with the highest number of overdose deaths over a 12-month period, with 81,000 overdose deaths, exceeding the records set in 2017.